 In-person chairs play a critical role in organizing the onsite sessions.
 Please review this page for tips and instructions on hosting a successful panel.

-Discussant Comments After presentations, invite discussants to share comments.
-Once the discussants are done, the discussant or chair can ask the audience for questions.
+After presentations, invite discussants to share comments.
+Once the discussants are done, the discussant or chair can ask questions submitted by the audience.
 If there are no immediate questions, be prepared to ask one yourself.
-If the majority of questions are focused on only one paper, try to refocus the audience on a common theme of the panel to expand the discussion.

 Remember to thank the presenters and audience for taking the time to participate in your session!